An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

 \section{Fuzz Harness Degradation}

-To evaluate the impact of fuzz harness degradation, we observe two central metrics of fuzzer evaluation, code coverage and bug-finding capability~\cite{klees2018evaluatingFuzzers, schloegel2024sokFuzzcrime}.
-As we are interested in harness performance over time, we consider these metrics over different harness versions, as a harness evolves.
-Furthermore, we are interested in the reasons for harness degradation.
+With the background established, we now move on to the core part of this paper, the data collection and analysis.
+To evaluate the impact of fuzz harness degradation, we gather data on two central metrics of fuzzer evaluation, code coverage and bug-finding capability~\cite{klees2018evaluatingFuzzers, schloegel2024sokFuzzcrime}.
+In particular, we are interested in harness performance over time, where we consider these metrics over different harness versions as a project evolves.
+Furthermore, we aim to identify the reasons for harness degradation.
 To this end, we manually perform case studies on code coverage drops and classify common causes.
-Finally, based on these causes we implement metrics to warn maintainers of possible harness degradation, with the future goal of studying the effect of these new metrics.
-In total, we investigate four research questions:
+In total, we investigate the following four research questions:

-\begin{itemize} \item[RQ1] What are the immediate effects of harness updates? \item[RQ2] What is the rate of degradation of code coverage over time? \item[RQ3] Does the bug-finding capability of harnesses degrade over time? \item[RQ4] What are common causes for coverage drops? \item[RQ5] What are practical ways to detect harness degradation?